Dimedime-d/kptranslation/README.md

 	-ASCII strings and cutscene scripts that don't fit in the original space

 I have an additional autoregion at the original intro cutscene location `0xA77C8`

+## License and contributions

+Armips was created by Kingcom. grit was created by cearn, Jasper Vijn
+`armips.exe` and `graphics/grit.exe` are licensed under the MIT license.

+All other files in this repository are licensed under the GNU General Public License v3 (GNU GPL-3)

+The LanaPixel font was used to generate some text in some images (minigame instructions).
+LanaPixel was created by eishiya and is licensed under Creative Commons 4.0 International.

+This software uses the FreeImage open source image library.
+See http://freeimage.sourceforge.net for details.

+FreeImage is used under GNU GPL, version 3.

+See `LICENSE.MD` for license texts.